Fix Our Eyes on Christ

-To fix our eyes on Jesus Christ helps us obtain grace and strength to overcome every difficulty and to endure unto the end.
-The apostle Peter found that when he attempted to walk on the stormy waves of Galilee, it was dangerous to turn his eyes away from the Savior, even for a moment (Matthew 14:24–32).
+The Bible teaches Christians to fix their eyes on Jesus Christ in order to obtain grace and strength to overcome every difficulty and to endure unto the end.
+The apostle Peter found that when he attempted to walk on the stormy waves of the sea of Galilee, it was dangerous to turn his eyes away from the Savior, even for a moment (Matthew 14:24–32).
 Therefore, “Let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith” (Hebrews 12:1–2).

-To keep the eye of faith fixed upon Jesus is to maintain uninterrupted contact with Him who is the source of power, Him who can strengthen us to endure and to overcome.
-Here are some guiltiness on how to fix our eyes on Jesus:
+To keep the eye of faith fixed upon Christ is to maintain uninterrupted contact with Him who is the source of power and can strengthen us to endure and to overcome.
+Here are some guiltiness on how to fix our eyes on the Savior:

 1-Study the Scriptures daily.
 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness“ (2 Timothy 3:16).
 The Bible alone is man’s manual for salvation.
 Peter wrote, “We . . . have the prophetic message as something completely reliable, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts” (2 Peter 1:19).
 And David wrote, “Your word I have hidden in my heart, that I might not sin against You” (Psalm 119:11).